harpreetsahota204/crop_query/README.md

 ### Calibrate the thresholds before tagging the full dataset

-Run on a small view (20–50 samples) first.
+Run on a small view (20 to 50 samples) first.
 After it completes, sort by `template_score` descending and manually check:
 - What score do genuine matches get?
 - What score do non-matches get?
 - Is there a clear gap between the two groups?